Chemical waste may include:

 Store chemical waste by hazard with other compatible chemicals in a properly labeled chemical storage cabinet.
 Never store waste in a chemical fume hood unless odors are being emitted (e.g. phenol, chloroform).

-Cabinets used for multiple waste containers that are labeled "Chemical Waste Storage" must have smaller secondary containment bins inside to separate incompatible chemicals.
+Cabinets used for multiple waste containers that are labeled "Chemical Waste Storage Area" must have smaller secondary containment bins inside to separate incompatible chemicals.
 Please see the Chemical Storage Guide.

 Leave 2 inches of empty space at the top of waste containers - never overfill.